-1 Admission of Pupils
+1 Admission of Students

-- 1.1 For each pupil, the Admissions Register must contain: - Name in full; - Sex; - Name and address of every person known to the proprietor to be a parent of the pupil (and an indication of which parent the pupil normally lives with and which parents hold parental responsibility as defined by Section 3 Children Act 1989) - Note: parents holding parental responsibility, even if not actually caring for the child, have a right to receive relevant information from the school in respect of any pertinent matter affecting the child, unless a court order indicates otherwise.
-Where a parent notifies the school that a pupil will live at another address, in addition or instead; the new address, the full name of the parent with whom the pupil will normally live with in future and the date from which it is expected the pupil will normally live there, where it is reasonably practicable for the school to ascertain this information; - At least two emergency contact numbers for pupils with two or more parents, i.e. one per parent or at least two emergency contact numbers for children with single parents (where possible); - Day, month and year of birth; - Day, month and year of admission or re-admission to the school; - Name and address of the school last attended, if any; and - The name of the destination school (or additional school, in the case of dual registration) notified by a parent and the first date of attendance, where it is reasonably practicable for the school to ascertain this information (a new requirement from September 2016). - 1.2 The name of a pupil must be included in the register from the beginning of the first day on which the school has agreed, or has been notified, that the pupil will attend the school.
-For most pupils the expected first day of attendance is the first day of the school year. - 1.3 The school will inform their local authority (where the school is situated) when a pupil's name is going to be deleted from the Admissions Register on certain grounds.
-In summary, these are: - When the child has been taken out of school to be home educated; - When the family has apparently moved away; - When the child has been certified as medically unfit to attend; - When the child is in custody for more than four months; and - When the child has been permanently excluded. - 1.4 Schools must notify their 'own' local authority when they add or remove a pupil's name from/to the Admissions Register at non-standard transitions, i.e. where a compulsory school-aged child leaves a school before completing the school's final year or joins a school after the beginning of the school's first year.
-The lawful grounds for removing a pupil, including the original ones above, and the information to be reported to the local authority, are set out in detail in Children Missing Education (DFE, 2016).
+- 1.1 For each student, the Admissions Register must contain: - name in full - sex - name and address of every person known to the proprietor to be a parent of the student (and an indication of which parent the student normally lives with and which parents hold parental responsibility as defined by Section 3 Children Act 1989) Note: parents holding parental responsibility, even if not actually caring for the child, have a right to receive relevant information from the school in respect of any pertinent matter affecting the child, unless a court order indicates otherwise.
+Where a parent notifies the school that a student will live at another address, in addition or instead; the new address, the full name of the parent with whom the student will normally live with in future and the date from which it is expected the student will normally live there, where it is reasonably practicable for the school to ascertain this information - at least two emergency contact numbers for students with two or more parents, i.e. one per parent or at least two emergency contact numbers for children with single parents (where possible) - day, month and year of birth - day, month and year of admission or re-admission to the school - name and address of the school last attended, if any; and - the name of the destination school (or additional school, in the case of dual registration) notified by a parent and the first date of attendance, where it is reasonably practicable for the school to ascertain this information (a new requirement from September 2016). - 1.2 The name of a student must be included in the register from the beginning of the first day on which the school has agreed or has been notified, that the student will attend the school.
+For most students the expected first day of attendance is the first day of the school year. - 1.3 The school will inform their local authority (where the school is situated) when a student's name is going to be deleted from the Admissions Register on certain grounds.
+In summary, these are: - when the child has been taken out of school to be home educated - when the family has apparently moved away - when the child has been certified as medically unfit to attend; - · When the child is in custody for more than four months; and - When the child has been permanently excluded. - 1.4 Schools must notify their 'own' local authority when they add or remove a student's name from/to the Admissions Register at non-standard transitions, i.e. where a compulsory school aged child leaves a school before completing the school's final year or joins a school after the beginning of the school's first year.
+The lawful grounds for removing a student, including the original ones above, and the information to be reported to the local authority, are set out in detail in Children Missing Education (DFE, 2016).
 Schools are also under a duty to provide information to the local authority for standard transitions if requested.